R&H Logo

 Federal employment law limits the amount of compensatory and punitive damages you can recover in a pregnancy discrimination case.
 These limits vary depending on the size of the employer:

 Official policy and personal biases have historically made life difficult for pregnant women in the workplace.
 Even with the legal protections in place today, some employers unfortunately still discriminate.
 If this has been your experience, the R&H employment lawyers can help you file a workplace discrimination claim and even represent you in district court if necessary.
-Call 303-688-0944 today to begin your free case assessment, o lláme al 720-359-2442 para hablar con alguien en español.
+Call 303-688-0944 today to begin your case assessment, o lláme al 720-359-2442 para hablar con alguien en español.